angrbrd/message-board-group-project/README.md

 	node server.js

 Finally, access the app within your browser on the default port of `8080` with: `localhost:8080`.
-Log in through on of the supported federated identity providers and make some posts!
+Log in through one of the supported federated identity providers and make some posts!

 <img alt="Styled Firebase UI image" src="public/ui-image.png" width="250">

 ## Future Work

-Future work on this project includes and is not limited to the following:
+Future work on this project includes but is not limited to the following:

 1) Implementing a landing page for individual posts.
 This page would display the complete post, author information, and creation/modification date.